kienyale/Trustworthy_project/README.md

 ```

 ## Reproducing Data, Figures, and Tables

+Most of the results can be run by executing the `main_results.ipynb` notebook.
+However, to regenerate the large activation caches and reproduce all figures/tables, follow these steps:

 ### 0) Regenerate activation caches (required before notebooks)
 - Requires GPU and a valid Hugging Face token (`HF_TOKEN` env var).